-Symptoms usually do not appear until the abnormal cells become cancerous.
+Symptoms usually do not appear until the cells are cancerous.
 Then, they invade nearby tissue.
-When this happens, the most common symptom is abnormal bleeding, which may include:
+When this happens, the most common symptom is abnormal bleeding.
+This may include:

 - Vaginal bleeding after menopause